liatrio/libotrio-1.0/readme.md

 Instead of controller.setupWebserver(), it is possible to use a different web server to manage authentication flows, as well as serving web pages.

 Here is an example of [using an Express web server alongside libotrio](https://github.com/mvaragnat/libotrio-express-demo).

-# Chat with us at dev4slack.slack.com
-You can get an invite here: http://dev4slack.xoxco.com/.